DNMRE/Test-repository/README.md

 # Test-repository
 First test
 <br>
-Here i will learn and test all there is to know about programming and GitHub
+Here i will learn and test everything i know about programming and GitHub